cinaeco/dotFiles/README.md

 ## Installation

 Clone to a home folder and run `make install` or `./install`.
 Restart the terminal session.

 ## Usage

-Below is a non-exhaustive list of dotfiles usage.
+Below is a non-exhaustive list of dotfiles features.

 ### Bash/Zsh